Join us for a one-of-a-kind evening inside the hangar of the Commemorative Air Force High Sierra Squadron at the Reno Stead Airport.

 Beverage Policy: In accordance with regulations, alcohol will not be served at this event.
 Non-alcoholic refreshments will be available, and guests are welcome to bring their own beer or wine.

-Your participation directly supports efforts to restore and maintain this aircraft, ensuring future generations can see, hear, and experience it in flight.
+Your ticket directly supports restoring and maintaining this aircraft, ensuring future generations can see, hear, and experience it in flight.

-Spots are limited and expected to fill quickly.
+Spots are limited and we expect them to fill quickly.

 👉 Learn more about the CAF High Sierra Squadron: